 These facts prove that overreacting to C-19 can ultimately kill more people than are saved.
 Calling attention to this point, a study published by the journal Disaster Medicine and Public Health Preparedness in June 2020 found:

 The implications of overreacting to Covid-19 or any other potential hazard are aptly summarized in a teaching guide published by the American Society for Microbiology.
 This book explains why “the factors driving your concept of risk—emotion or fact—may or may not seem particularly important to you,” but they certainly are because “there are risks in misperceiving risks.”

 Photo credit: iStock/flyparade

 A slew of lethal outcomes over the ensuing months have proved that statement true, especially the global number of C-19 deaths per day:

-A sample of articles from the New York Times shows that this post-lockdown carnage occurred across the globe and took many people by surprise:
+A sample of articles from the New York Times in the second half of 2020 shows that this post-lockdown carnage occurred across the globe and took many people by surprise:

 Making a similar point eight years before the pandemic, a 2012 paper in the journal PLoS One about “Immunity in Society” noted that: